 - Selected custom options for finish and neck shape

 - Bigsby B5 that provides sustain for days

 - Retails from $2,500

-As Veritas’ flagship model, the Portlander is the realization of luthier Casey Marvin’s vision for a guitar that derives tone from its neck.
-Marvin believes in building a solid neck in order to force energy into the guitar’s body.
-This build creates a better resonance and lets the guitar do what it’s meant to do: augment the pickups.
+As Veritas’ flagship model, the Portlander is the realisation of luthier Casey Marvin’s vision for a guitar that derives tone from its neck.
+He believes in building a solid neck in order to force energy into the guitar’s body, allowing for better resonance and letting it do what it’s meant to do: augment the pickups.

 The pups themselves are a cut above in producing phenomenal ambient soundscapes.
-One option, fittingly dubbed “The Pope,” is a humbucker-style pickup that produces the clarity of a single-coil with the desired noise-canceling benefits of a humbucker.
-The pickup is also wound to handle pedals incredibly well, and it responds to dynamics like a dream—two features that are key to the worship guitarist’s demands.
+One option, fittingly dubbed “The Pope”, is a humbucker-style pickup that produces the clarity of a single-coil with the desired noise-cancelling benefits of a humbucker.
+The pickup is also wound to handle pedals incredibly well, and it responds to dynamics like a dream – two features that are key to the worship guitarist’s demands.

 And then there’s the 12-inch fingerboard radius that provides optimal comfort for smooth note-bending action.
 The Kluson tuning machines are an added bonus when it comes to ensuring that the guitar rarely strays out of tune.